aror99/aws-lambda-developer-guide/doc_source/configuration-images.md

 # Creating Lambda functions defined as container images<a name="configuration-images"></a>

-When you create a Lambda function, you package your function code into a deployment package\.
-Lambda supports two types of deployment packages: [container images](gettingstarted-package.md#gettingstarted-package-images) and [\.zip file archives](gettingstarted-package.md#gettingstarted-package-zip)\.
-The workflow to create a function is different depending on the deployment package type\.
-To configure a function defined as a \.zip file archive, see [Creating Lambda functions defined as \.zip file archives](configuration-function-zip.md)\.

-You can use the Lambda console and the Lambda API to create a function defined as a container image, update and test the image code, and configure other function settings\.

-**Note**
-You cannot convert an existing container image function to use a \.zip file archive\.
-You must create a new function\.

 When you select an image using an image tag, Lambda translates the tag to the underlying image digest\.
 To retrieve the digest for your image, use the [GetFunctionConfiguration](API_GetFunctionConfiguration.md) API operation\.
 To update the function to a newer image version, you must use the Lambda console to [update the function code](#configuration-images-update), or use the [UpdateFunctionCode](API_UpdateFunctionCode.md) API operation\.
 Configuration operations such as [UpdateFunctionConfiguration](API_UpdateFunctionConfiguration.md) do not update the function's container image\.

 **Note**